 Alert: Sutherland Mangahoe Reserve is closed until further notice

-This reserve is temporarily closed pending a safety inspection of the access bridge.
+This reserve is temporarily closed pending replacement of the access bridge which was destroyed by recent flooding.
 Apologies for any inconvenience caused.
 Please check this webpage for updates.

 Tracks: There is one track on the reserve that takes around 50 minutes to complete.